EYBlockchain/nightfall_3/wallet/test/README.md

 ```
 This configuration starts a docker container including the wallet at port 3010, a headless version of chrome/chromium driver, metamask plugin and selenium tests.
 If you exec into this container (`docker exec -it <SELENIUM_CONTAINER_ID> bash), tests are launched under `tmux a -t selenium`.
+When tests are finished, you can see either `Selenium tests PASSED` or `Selenium tests FAILED` in the container logs.

 #### Debugging Wallet Unit Tests
 Launching selenium tests with the docker prevents any debugging if test unexpectedly fail.
 In order to gain more visibility of what is going on, you need to start a real chrome session (graphic).
 To do this: